mailchimp/content-style-guide/10-writing-email-newsletters.html.md

 ### Footer
 All campaigns follow [CAN-SPAM rules](http://kb.mailchimp.com/accounts/compliance-tips/terms-of-use-and-anti-spam-requirements-for-campaigns).
 Include an unsubscribe link, mailing address, and permission reminder in the footer of each newsletter.

-## Email writing tips
+## Guidelines

+Email newsletters generally follow the style points outlined in the [Voice and tone](TK) and [Grammar and mechanics](TK) sections.
+Here are some additional considerations.

-### Write in the third person
+### First person vs. third person

-Because email newsletters are sent from the company, use the third person “we.”
+When sending an email newsletter from MailChimp, use the third person "we."
+When sending a newsletter as an individual, use the first person.

 ### Use a hierarchy
-Most people are scanning your emails or reading them on a small screen.
+Most readers will be scanning your emails or viewing them on a small screen.
 Put the most important information first.

-### Segment your audience
-It’s exciting to send to millions of users at once, but it’s doubtful that every subscriber is interested in every topic.
-Segment your list to find a particular audience that’s likely to react.
-Once you've selected an audience, adjust the language to fit their needs.
-For example, users who developed custom integrations are more likely to understand and appreciate direct, technical terms.

-### Repurpose content
-A blog post or guide section might be perfect to share with a particular segment.
-Instead of transferring large blocks of text, include an excerpt or write a summary, and link to the original source.

 ### Include a call to action
-Make the next step obvious, and close each campaign with a call to action.
+Make the reader's next step obvious, and close each campaign with a call to action.
 Link to a blog post, event registration, purchase page, or signup page.
-Add a button or include a text link in the closing paragraph.
+You can add a button or include a text link in the closing paragraph.

 ### Avoid unnecessary links
 More than 50 percent of emails are read on a mobile device.
 Limit links to the most important resources to focus your call to action and prevent errant taps on smaller screens.